 I am not at work today.
 Everything frozen everywhere.

+View of Oriental across Whittaker Creek from inside the boat.
 No way I was going out onto treacherous deck or dock to take a measly photo.
+What looks to be wet on the dock to the left is clear ice. |

 We left the college about 11 yesterday morning when the last two students decided that freezing rain might ruin their return trip home.
 I used a knife twice to scrape ice from my windshield.